 What’s the minimum credit score to buy a car?

-Before you head to the dealership for your new car, it is important to consider your credit score — and how it will affect how much you spend.
+Before you head to the dealership, consider how your credit score will affect how much you are able to spend.
 Lenders use your credit score as an indication of how likely you are to repay a loan.
 This means that the higher your credit score, the more favorable your interest rate and terms will be.

-In general, you’ll need a FICO credit score of at least 600 to qualify for a traditional auto loan.
-However, the minimum credit score required with vary from lender to lender.
-As interest rates increase due to inflation, securing a subprime auto loan may be more difficult — but not impossible.
+In general, you’ll need a FICO credit score of at least 600 to qualify for a traditional auto loan, although there are lenders that offer bad credit auto loans.
+Because interest rates remain high, securing a subprime auto loan may be more difficult — but not impossible, especially as experts hope for lower rates in 2025.

-Experian data from 2024’s second quarter found that about 5.68 percent of new financing went to borrowers with subprime or deep subprime FICO scores (between 300 and 601).
-Subprime and deep subprime borrowers looking for used cars fared much better, accounting for 22.32 percent of used financing.
+Experian data from 2024’s third quarter shows that only 5.58 percent of new financing went to borrowers in the subprime or deep subprime category, with scores ranging between 300 and 600.
+Subprime and deep subprime borrowers looking for used cars fared much better, accounting for 20.75 percent of used financing.

 If your credit score is below prime, you may need to look for a bad credit car loan.
 These typically have higher interest costs than traditional auto financing.

-Although there is no official minimum credit score that lenders require across the board in order to apply, you can expect minimum standards.
+Although there is no official minimum credit score needed to buy a car, most lenders have minimum standards when it comes to financing.
 These standards range based on lender specifics and are present in order to ensure that borrowers are lending to those who can confidently pay back their loans.

 Not all lenders use the same credit score reporting agencies as their source of truth.
-There are two main scoring systems you will encounter when financing: FICO score and VantageScore.
+There are two main scoring systems you will encounter when searching for a loan: FICO score and VantageScore.
 Most lenders use FICO, which ranges from 300 to 850.
 VantageScore is less common but still ranges from 300 to 850.
 Both scores use a mix of your credit history, amount owed, balances and available credit — just weighted differently.

 Some auto lenders also use a version of the FICO score called FICO Auto Score.
 This type of scoring is focused specifically on your ability to pay back debts, and these scores range from 250 to 900.